-b) Resolution 43 (Rev. Hyderabad, 2010) of WTDC;
+b) Resolution 43 (Rev. Dubai, 2014) of WTDC;

 c) Resolution 59 (Rev. Dubai, 2014) of this conference, on strengthening coordination and cooperation among the three ITU Sectors on matters of mutual interest;

-d) Resolution ITU-R 17-4 (Rev. Geneva, 2012) of the Radiocommunication Assembly (RA), on integration of International Mobile Telecommunications (IMT-2000 and IMT-Advanced) with existing networks;

-e) Resolution ITU-R 23-2 (Rev. Geneva, 2012) of RA, on extension of the international monitoring system to a worldwide scale;
+d) Resolution ITU-R 23-3 of Radiocommunication Assembly 2015 (RA-15), on extension of the international monitoring system to a worldwide scale;

-f) Resolution ITU-R 56-1 (Rev. Geneva, 2012) of RA, on naming for IMT;
+e) Resolution ITU-R 56-2 of RA-15, on naming for IMT;

-g) Resolution ITU-R 57-1 (Rev. Geneva, 2012) of RA, on principles for the process of development of IMT-Advanced,
+f) Resolution ITU-R 57-2 of RA-15, on principles for the process of development of IMT-Advanced,

 considering